Do you know the muffin man? Well, now you don’t need to.

 Everything you need to know about making fiber-packed F-Factor muffins.

 Breakfast is the most important meal of the day.
 It jumpstarts your metabolism, and is the perfect opportunity to meet nearly HALF your daily fiber needs.
 Our 20/20 muffin recipes pack in at least 15g of the good stuff in per serving—and some have a net carb as low as 3g!
-These recipes are a great way to start the day, but the best part about them is that the plain versions (the Basic 20/20 Muffins and 20/20 Bran Muffins) are essentially a jumping off point to create a breakfast that satisfies whatever it is you’re craving.
+These recipes are a great way to start the day, but the best part about them is that the 20/20 Step 1 Muffin is essentially a jumping off point to create a breakfast that satisfies whatever it is you’re craving.
 Think of them as your starter recipes.
 With a few simple additions, you can have something that mimics a whole wheat everything bagel with shmear, toasted banana bread, or even a good ol’ pb&j sandwich.
 Interested?
 Hungry?
 Read on.

 Why not?!
 Muffins are great because they’re portable; once you make them, they’re pretty easy to bring with you on the go.
 With that being said, the muffins we’re talking about here are not your average muffins.
 Stop on your way to work and pick up a blueberry muffin from the coffee shop and you’re looking at something around the 500-calorie mark, with upwards of 70g of carbs, and little-to-no fiber.
 The muffins we’re talking about here are a fraction of that, and packed with fiber and protein, meaning they will fill you up, and keep you feeling full until lunchtime.
 Taking that into account, the basic recipe also yields a sizable volume of food per serving.
 Depending on the size muffins you make, you can have 3-6 muffins per serving, and even more if you make minis.
 Either way, you get to eat SO much food, without making a big dent in your daily net carb allotment.